djimenezc/epiclabs/node/README.md

 # unique-characters [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Implement an algorithm that checks if a string has all unique characters.
 Try to do the same reducing amount of memory used

+I have choose two strategies to resolve this problem:
+1. Looping through each char of a string and keeping the visited chars in a map.
+If a char is visited more than once the string does not have unique chars.
+2. The second aproach is to sort the chars in the string and look over all the chars.
+Two consecutive chars cannot be equal in a unique character string

 ## Installation

 ```sh